-Minority and community media play an important role in fostering cultural media pluralism in Europe.
-Their eventual contribution to media pluralism and culture of tolerance has been recognised in the Council of Europe's recommendations on Media and the Promotion of a Culture of Tolerance No. R (97) 21 and on Measures to Promote Media Pluralism (No. R (99) and the European Parliament's Report on Community Media in Europe (2008/2011(INI)).
-How this potential is used and exercised in practice will depend heavily on government policies on regulation, subsidies and control.
+mainstream/minority media; generalist/culturally specific media.
+Minority and community media play an especially important role in this constellation, because they underpin cultural alternatives which media diversity is supposed to deliver.
+Their eventual contribution to media pluralism and culture of tolerance has been recognised in the Council of Europe's Recommendations on Media and the Promotion of a Culture of Tolerance No. R (97) 21 and on Measures to Promote Media Pluralism (No. R (99) and the European Parliament's Report on Community Media in Europe (2008/2011(INI)).78 How this potential is used and exercised in practice will depend heavily on government policies on regulation, subsidies and control.
 Since minority media usually have small audiences, they cannot benefit from economies of scale.
-Rather, they may rely on high volunteer activity stemming from a feeling of community of shared values and common interests.
-86
+Rather, they may rely on high volunteer activity stemming from a feeling of community of shared values and common interests.79